NEZNAMY/TAB/.github/wiki/frequently_asked_questions.md

 ## #10 - Can I change/remove the green connection bar in tablist?
 The connection bar is client sided and cannot be re-textured or removed by TAB.
-You will need a custom minecraft client or a resource pack.
+You will need a custom Minecraft client or a resource pack.

 ## #11 - Placeholder is not working
 Most common reasons for a placeholder to not work include: